logangregorym/logangregorym.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a 3rd year Computer Science PhD student at the University of Virginia advised by Ashish Venkat.
-I am interested in Interested in Exploring thePerformance and Security Implications of Aggressive Hardware Optimizations.
-I am also looking for internships or coops within the next year, please reach out.
+Hello, I am a 4rd year Computer Science PhD student at the University of Virginia advised by Ashish Venkat.
+I am interested in exploring the performance and security implications of aggressive front-end microarchitectural optimizations.

 Speculative Code Compaction
 ===========================